MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/keyboard-shortcuts-pc-app.md

 # Keyboard shortcuts for the Dynamics 365 Guide PC app

-You can use any of the following keyboard shortcuts in the PC application:
+You can use any of the following keyboard shortcuts in the Dynamics 365 Guides PC application.

 |Keyboard shortcut|Action|
 |---------|-------------------------------------------------|